Rif-7/memory-card/README.md

-A Memory Card game where try to pick cards that you previously didn't.
+A Memory Card game where try to pick cards that you previously haven't.